superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 In this section we will cover the following:

 0. Deploy the subgraph to a `docker container`.
-1. Deploy the Superfluid contracts to `Ganache`.
+1. Deploy the Superfluid contracts to a local Hardhat node.
 2. Check that your setup is correct by running some `tests`.

 If you get stuck, see The Graph [docs](https://thegraph.com/docs/quick-start#local-development).